-I have been meaning to write about the domain extension (.co) for some time now and simply have not got round to it until I read a post on Domain Name Wire where I could not help myself but comment. https://domainnamewire.com/2020/10/13/savs-no-fee-domain-backorder-service-comes-out-of-beta/#comments
+I have been meaning to write about the domain extension (.co) for some time now and simply have not got around to it until I read a post on Domain Name Wire where I could not help myself but comment. https://domainnamewire.com/2020/10/13/savs-no-fee-domain-backorder-service-comes-out-of-beta/#comments

 Search Engine Optimization.

-A domain name, for example is by far one of the most important known foundations for an SEO-friendly website.
+A domain name, for example, is by far one of the most important known foundations for an SEO-friendly website.
 Having exact match searchable keywords in the domain name as well distributed keywords in your content and metatags will help with ranking your website.
-It is all about establishing a brand credibility that users can trust — an authority that people would find relevant with useful information.
+It is all about establishing brand credibility that users can trust — an authority that people would find relevant with useful information.

 Another formula is to register domains with a ‘.com’ TLD (top-level domains.
 However, dot com domain names are mainly US traffic dominated and the abbreviation (com) means commerce which has been adapted for global trade.
-If you are trying to target traffic in a specific location for example UK then a dot com would not be an ideal option.
+If you are trying to target traffic in a specific location for example the UK then a dot com would not be an ideal option.
 Dot com domain names are primarily for international business and global branding.
-According to statistics, 47.1% of all the websites use a domain that ends with ‘.com’.
-Dot coms by far do dominate the planet and will get ranked faster than other domain name extensions, I should know with www.ukdomainbrokers.com that forwards to a sub domain of www.ukwebsitedesigners.co.uk yet my dot com is on the first page of Google whilst my dot co uk version is not.
+According to statistics, 47.1% of all websites use a domain that ends with ‘.com’.
+Dot coms by far do dominate the planet and will get ranked faster than other domain name extensions, I should know with www.ukdomainbrokers.com that forwards to a subdomain of www.ukwebsitedesigners.co.uk yet my dot com is on the first page of Google whilst my dot co dot uk version is not.

 It is a common misconception that in order to secure global positioning you essentially need a dot com domain name.
 But if you are a small business only targeting locally you may not find a (dot com) domain suitable.

-If on the other hand you are trying to brand your business for a worldwide audience then it makes sense to get a dot com domain name.
-In a lot of cases one-word dot coms are hard to come by and people tend to use alternative domain extensions or change their brand to two or more words.
+If on the other hand, you are trying to brand your business for a worldwide audience then it makes sense to get a dot com domain name.
+In a lot of cases, one-word dot coms are hard to come by and people tend to use alternative domain extensions or change their brand to two or more words.